-The examination procedure is subject to the stipulations in the Statutes of the University of Vienna.
+Only the texts published in the University Gazette of the University of Vienna are legally binding. assignments.

-(9) No double recognition and no dual use

-Courses taken and examinations passed in the degree programme, which constitutes an entry requirement for the university continuing education and training programme, cannot be recognised again in the university continuing education and training programme.
-If courses taken in the degree programme, which constitutes an entry requirement for the university continuing education and training programme, are compulsory according to the Curriculum, the competent body responsible for study matters will determine what courses must be attended in place of the others.
+(3) Teaching in the university continuing education and training programme takes place in courses, which may also contain digital units.
+Courses may be held in a foreign language.
+The programme director has to determine and announce the courses before the start of the university continuing education and training programme.
+(4) If courses are held in a foreign language, the associated examinations must also be held in the relevant foreign language.
+(5) Assessment is subject to the stipulations in the 2002 Universities Act.
+(6) Proof of performance in courses The lecturer of a course is responsible for making the necessary announcements according to the stipulations in the Statutes.
+(7) Examination content The examination content relevant to preparing and holding examinations must be in line with the required number of ECTS credits.
+This also applies to module examinations.
+(8) Examination procedure The examination procedure is subject to the stipulations of the Statutes of the University of Vienna.
+(9) No double recognition and no dual use Courses taken and examinations passed in the degree programme, which constitutes an entry requirement for the university continuing education and training programme, cannot be recognised again in the university continuing education and training programme.
+If courses taken in the degree programme, which constitute an entry requirement for the degree programme, are compulsory according to the Curriculum, the competent body responsible for study matters can determine what courses must be attended in place of the others.
 Courses taken and examinations passed from another compulsory or elective module of the university continuing education and training programme cannot be recognised within another module within the same university continuing education and training programme.
 This also applies to recognition procedures.

-(10) Examination results must be allocated to the relevant module by the stated ECTS figure and must not be allocated to different proofs of performance.

-§ 12 Entry requirements

-(1) Graduates of the university continuing education and training programme in Human Rights (LL.M.) receive a certificate for the completion of the final examination.

-(2) Graduates of the university continuing education and training programme in Human Rights (LL.M.) are awarded the academic degree "Master of Law", abbreviated as "LL.M.".
-Where the academic degree is stated this must be after the name.

-§ 13 Entry into force

-This Curriculum will enter into force upon announcement in the University Gazette of the University of Vienna as of 1 October 2021.
+(10) Examination results must be allocated to the relevant module by the stated ECTS figure and must not be allocated to different proofs of performance. § 12 Completion of the programme (1) Graduates of the university continuing education and training programme in Human Rights (LL.M.) receive a certificate for the completion of the final examination.
+(2) Graduates of the university continuing education and training programme in Human Rights (LL.M.) are awarded the academic degree "Master of Law", abbreviated as "LL.M."
+Where the academic degree is stated this must be after the name. § 13 Entry into force (1) This Curriculum will enter into force upon announcement in the University Gazette of the University of Vienna as of 1 October 2021.
+SSt.
+(Semesterstunde): hour per week per semester. pi (prüfungsimmanent): continuous assessment.

-On behalf of the Senate: The Chair of the Curriculum Committee K r a m m e r
+npi (nicht prüfungsimmanent): non-continuous assessment.
+Course types and their abbreviations: see § 11.

+(2) The amendments to the Curriculum as stated in the University Gazette of 1 February 2022, number 66, edition 13 enter into force on 1 March 2022.
+Due to this amendment, the Curriculum for the university continuing education and training programme in Human Rights (LL.M.) succeeds and replaces the Curriculum for the university continuing education and training programme in Human Rights (MLS) as stated in the University Gazette of 22 February 2021, 19th edition, number 62.
+SSt.
+(Semesterstunde): hour per week per semester. pi (prüfungsimmanent): continuous assessment.

+npi (nicht prüfungsimmanent): non-continuous assessment.
+Course types and their abbreviations: see § 11.